 The poem then turns back to the leaves that have fallen from the tree and met their end.
 The speaker offers the negatives of life as reasons that one might want to live forever.
 One might fear “sickness, care” and unending “grief,” like that which the fallen leaves suffered.
 While these things are sometimes worth fearing, there is an equally fearful fate awaiting those who cling to life as the remaining leaves do.

 The leaves, or people, who have passed on, were closely related to the leaves, or people, who are still living.
 This enhances the empathy that the remaining leaves experience, but unlike the fallen leaves, the remainders experience an endless “fear to fall!”
-Their lives are consumed with an obsession of the end of life.
+Their lives are consumed with an obsession with the end of life.

 About Anna Seward